 Nissan Motor Manufacturing (UK) Ltd was founded in 1984 and by 1986 the first cars were rolling off the production lines at the new state of the art factory in Sunderland.
 Since then, the plant has gone from strength to strength, with a total investment made or announced since 1984 of several billion GBP.
 Between 1986 and 2015, total production stood at over 8 million vehicles.
 Production is currently running at at around 500,000 a year with a workforce of 6,700 and supporting a further 27,000 positions in the supply chain.
-Sunderland currently produces the Juke, Note, Qashqai and LEAF EV ranges (including the LEAF's batteries), and will shortly be building the first Infiniti model to be made in Europe, the Q30, to be followed by the QX30 crossover.
+Sunderland currently produces the Juke, Qashqai and LEAF EV ranges (including the LEAF's batteries), and are now also building the first Infiniti models to be made in Europe, the Q30 and QX30 models.

 Makes (Please filter using letter below or use search to the right)

 Noble Automotive started life in 2001 with the launch of the M12, an incredibly quick and fine handling supercar which received almost universal praise from the world's motoring press.
 In 2006 Peter Dyson bought the company.
 An avid, uncompromising and knowledgeable collector of exotic cars and hugely successful business entrepreneur, who also owned an M12.
 Peter's vsion for the company was to produce a modern supercar, without computer assistance, but with the Noble characteristic compliant and efficient chassis and performance, which would allow the driver to be back in control.
-The Noble M600 was born and it is currently being hand-built at the factory in Leicester.
+The Noble M600 was born and it is currently being hand-built at the factory in Leicester, alongside the open top M600 Speedster.
+A smaller brother, the M500, is under development.

 Norton began making motorcycles in Birmingham at the start of the 20th century and became well know for their early competition success, most notably in the Isle of Man TT races.